EasonMa1135/Gymnastics-scoring-system/Readme_backend.md

-# Introduction to DanceScoring Backend
+# Introduction to Gymnastics Scoring Backend

 This project uses the SpringBoot framework.